mcci-catena/mcci-catena-4430/README.md

 ### `cTimer` simple periodic timer class

 This class simplifies the coding of periodic events driven from the Arduino `loop()` routine.

+## Meta

+### License

+This repository is released under the [MIT](./LICENSE) license.
+Commercial licenses are also available from MCCI Corporation.

+### Support Open Source Hardware and Software

+MCCI invests time and resources providing this open source code, please support MCCI and open-source hardware by purchasing products from MCCI, Adafruit and other open-source hardware/software vendors!

+For information about MCCI's products, please visit [store.mcci.com](https://store.mcci.com/).

+### Trademarks

+MCCI and MCCI Catena are registered trademarks of MCCI Corporation.
+LoRaWAN is a registered trademark of the LoRa Alliance.
+LoRa is a registered trademark of Semtech Corporation.
+All other marks are the property of their respective owners.